antm1/antmk-VRC-Avatar/README.md

 # antmk-VRC-Avatar
 Avatar made from scratch to learn Blender.
 Welcome to use.

 twobytworobotpallet is the image for texture.
+(Added OtherTextureSizes folder for different size textures to be easier to customize.)

 Meged FBX is ready to import into unity.
 (You will have to add VRC avatar descriptor,